htmelvis/pdforganizer/README.md

 pdforganizer
 ============

-wordpress pdf plugin by Edward Wieczorek
+wordpress pdf plugin
 ============

-Crop and Resize the thumb views on the template pages

-Create Final Single View With PDF Viewer
+Wordpress solution for uploading and saving pdf's as a Custom Post Type